BFNA Official Genealogy Website - a 501(c)3 non profit organization

-He also published books in both Korean and English: Kids of the Korean War: Father of a Thousand (2007, 2011); The Father of the Korean War Orphan (2018).
+Three books were published in both English and Korean by Choong Hyun Orphanage under the direction of the Rev. Dr. HaeRyang Yoo Kim: Kids of the Korean War: Father of a Thousand (2007, 2011); The Father of the Korean War Orphan (2018).

 * “The Father of the Korean War Orphan,” Blaisdell Papers, June 2022, p.
 23.

 Line of descent: John Blaisdell, George Uriah Blaisdell, John Blaisdell, Ephraim Blaisdell, III, Ephraim Blaisdell, Jr. (6.34)